-If you want a quick answer, here ya go: Parakeets can eat oranges.
-These citrus fruits are completely safe for budgies to consume and are a part of a healthy diet.
-They contain a good amount of vitamins, minerals, and fiber which are all good for your bird’s well being.
-As long as you make sure to not overfeed them oranges can be a part of a healthy, balanced diet for your bird.
+You’ll be relieved to hear that parakeets can indeed eat oranges.
+These citrus fruits are completely safe for budgies to consume and can be part of a healthy diet.
+They contain a good amount of vitamins, minerals, and fiber which are all good for your bird’s well-being.
+As long as you make sure to not overfeed them, oranges can be a part of a healthy, balanced diet for your bird.

 What’s in an orange?